KathyReid/osdc-2015-presentation/transcript.md

 #### Flow states as a motivator

 Motivation is really interesting when you apply it to open source endeavours - often people are not paid for the contributions - and I mean that broadly - to open source software, communities and events.
-There's actually been empirical research done into this, and the authors found that one of the key motivators for people contributing to open source projects was something called
+There's actually been empirical research done into this, and the authors found that one of the key motivators for people contributing to open source projects was something called 'flow state'.

+Flow state occurs when you're working on something that's not too easy and not too challenging - the level of the task matches your competency level.
+Remember when you were first using the shell and it was a bit confusing, but now you can sed and awk like a boss?
+Well, that's flow state.

+SLIDE: Flow State

+When you're learning new skills, it's important to keep flow state in mind - it can be really frustrating if you're learning something new and it's difficult - it can really put you off.
+So, next time you're facing a challenge, thinking about flow state can help you break down the task or the learning objective, and help you understand where your level of competency is at.

 REFERENCE:
 Lakhani and Wolf

--
+## Growth mindset

+REFERENCE: